dataunions/dataunions/packages/client/README.md

   DataUnion Client
 </h1>

-> ⚠️  The code examples in this section are not up to date.

 The Data Union framework is a data crowdsourcing and crowdselling solution.
 Working in tandem with the Streamr Network and Ethereum, the framework powers applications that enable people to earn by sharing valuable data.
-You can [read more about it here](https://dataunions.network/docs/data-unions/intro-to-data-unions)
+You can [read more about it here](https://docs.dataunions.org/getting-started/intro-to-data-unions)

 #### Basic use